 As of September 30, 2015, we consolidated 135 wholly-owned properties and 13 additional properties that are less than wholly-owned, but which we control or for which we are the primary beneficiary.
 We account for the remaining 82 properties, or the joint venture properties, as well as our investments in Klépierre and our joint venture with Hudson's Bay Company, or HBC, using the equity method of accounting, as we have determined we have significant influence over their operations.
-We manage the day-to-day operations of 59 of the 82 joint venture properties, but have determined that our partner or partners have substantive participating rights with respect to the assets and operations of these joint venture properties owned by our European joint venture comprise 20 of the remaining 23 properties.
+We manage the day-to-day operations of 59 of the 82 joint venture properties, but have determined that our partners have substantive participating rights with respect to the assets and operations of these joint venture properties.
+Our investments in joint ventures in Japan, South Korea, Mexico, Malaysia, and the six outlet properties owned by our European joint venture comprise 20 of the remaining 23 properties.
 These international properties are managed by joint ventures in which we share control.